MEGS$^{2}$: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning: Experiments

 \subsection{Qualitative Results}

 Figure \ref{fig:qualitative} presents a qualitative comparison of MEGS\textsuperscript{2} against baselines, including GaussianSpa and 3DGS on various scenes.
 In Bicycle and Truck, our method accurately recovers specular reflections on smooth surfaces and mirrors, details that other methods fail to fully capture.
 In Bonsai, MEGS\textsuperscript{2} faithfully captures high-contrast lighting in both contours and brightness.
 Furthermore, MEGS\textsuperscript{2} delivers a cleaner and more complete reconstruction in Playroom.
 Notably, MEGS\textsuperscript{2} achieves these high-quality results with a VRAM footprint of only 50-60\% compared to GaussianSpa, demonstrating a substantial enhancement in memory efficiency.
 These visual results indicate that our Spherical Gaussian based representation has a stronger capability for fitting local view-dependent signals than Spherical Harmonics, leading to sharper and more photorealistic images.
+More qualitative results are in Appendix, Figure \ref{fig:more_qua_comp}.